National Academic Bowl

 National Championships

 All schools and homeschool associations that qualified at a Regional Tournament in the National Academic Bowl can compete.
 Schools and homeschool associations can also field a team (or teams) in the National Academic Bowl National Championships if at least one competing student on each team qualified for the National Championships in the National History Bee, National Geography Bee, or National Science Bee.
-All students on a team in the Standard Division of each Age Division at the National Championships must attend the same school or homeschool association.

 There is no limit on team size at Nationals (i.e. a team can carry an unlimited number of alternates), but no more than four students can compete at once.
 Solo-student and dual-student teams are welcome to compete and play at a discounted rate.
 At Nationals, we will have three separate age divisions: Middle School (students 8th grade or younger), Intermediate (all students must be 6th Grade and younger), and Elementary School (students 4th grade and younger).
 At Nationals, teams in all three age divisions will only play other teams in the same age division.
 Younger students can compete in older divisions (e.g. a 6th grader can play on a Middle School Division team).